-Buying and selling goods internationally has never been more popular.
-Whether you’re a buyer or seller of products or services, it’s crucial to have a solidified awareness of the expected shipping practices of inventory or desired cargo.
-This guarantees that customers have a positive and streamlined experience and that items are delivered on time and as expected.
+Buying and selling goods internationally have never been more popular.
+Whether you’re a buyer or seller of products or services, it’s crucial to know the expected shipping practices of inventory or cargo.
+This guarantees that your customers will have a positive and streamlined experience, and that items are delivered on time and as expected.

 What is Delivery Duty Paid (DDP)?

-In a DDP arrangement, the seller assumes financial responsibilities for all transportation costs up until the point in which the consumer receives the product.
-Occasionally the seller will embed these charges within product prices or shipment fees for the buyer to partially cover, but will still be liable for any damages or losses before the delivery is received by the buyer.
+In a DDP arrangement, the seller assumes financial responsibilities for all transportation costs up until the point at which the consumer receives the product.
+Occasionally the seller will embed these charges within product prices or shipping fees for the buyer to partially cover, but the shipper will still be liable for any damages or losses before the delivery is received by the buyer.

-- Verify that all risks such as loss or damage to cargo are financially covered up to the location of the delivery.
+- Verify that all risks, such as loss or damage to cargo, are financially covered up to the location of the delivery.